AloisSeckar/nuxt-ignis/docs/2-2-configuration.md

 Set the value via `NUXT_PUBLIC_IGNIS_PRESET_UI` env variable.

-Value other than `off` will override Optional modules setting.
+Setting the UI preset will override individual settings for `nuxt-ui` and  `tailwind` modules.

 ## Database preset
 It is possible to pick from three options: